mm6/ethereum-lab4-hardhat/README.md

 ```

-1. cd into the new directory named uniswap-v3.
+1. cd into the new directory named uniswap-v3 and install the most recent version of Hardhat.

 ```
 cd uniswap-v3
+npm install --save-dev hardhat@latest

 ```
 2. Edit the file hardhat.config.js so that it contains the following content: